Is your sunscreen safe? Ingredient in local lotions 'could be cancerous'

 "We are waiting on promulgation [of regulations] to be clear on the way forward on warnings on labels," she said.

-Coschem technical officer and study coordinator Marlize Lategan said oxybenzone could only be used at 6% "but a warning must be on the label to warn the consumer that product contains it".
+Coschem member Marlize Lategan said oxybenzone could only be used at 6% "but a warning must be on the label to warn the consumer that product contains it".

 "EHMC [octinoxate] is still allowed at a maximum of 10%, but we are already looking at bringing down the percentage."